lhasan23/Tornadoes/README.md

 ## Multinomial Logistic Regression

 Since our response variable is categorical with more than two classes, we modeled our data using multinomial logistic regression.
 Multinomial logistic regression uses a softmax function to compute the regression parameters, as opposed to the sigmoid function used in binary logistic regression.
 We first built our [models using sampling](https://github.com/prabsingh1/bayesian_tornado/blob/main/multinomial_sampling.ipynb) to obtain trace plots and forest plots.
-We then used [variational approximation](https://github.com/prabsingh1/bayesian_tornado/blob/main/multinomial_variational_approx.ipynb) to determine the accuracy of the models.
+We then used [variational approximation](https://github.com/prabsingh1/bayesian_tornado/blob/main/multinomial_variational_approx.ipynb) to determine the accuracy of the models, since the NUTS sampler was taking very long due to the large size of our data.

 ## Hierarchical Multinomial Logistic Regression